25Ericcheong/25Ericcheong/README.md

 My name is Eric Cheong Kai Kit.
-I have a website called www.ericcheongkaikit.com and I enjoy the grind when it comes to coding.
+I have a website called www.ericcheongkaikit.com.
 Please to meet you!